 - Verner Experiential Garden at the Verner Center for Early Learning in Asheville, NC

 “With so much disruption in children’s lives over the past few years, going outside and getting your hands dirty in the soil have provided an outlet and a source of hope for so many people,” said Ann Aquillo, vice president of Policy and Strategic Partnerships at ScottsMiracle-Gro.
-“Seeing the pure joy on the faces of kids taking part in this program has been incredible.
+“Seeing the pure joy on the faces of kids taking part in the GroMoreGood program has been incredible.
 We look forward to the new and updated garden experiences our grant recipients will create this year.”

-The grants are part of Scotts Miracle-Gro initiative, which aims to bring the life-enhancing benefits of gardens and green spaces to 10 million children by 2023.
+The GroMoreGood grants are part of Scotts Miracle-Gro initiative, which aims to bring the life-enhancing benefits of gardens and green spaces to 10 million children by 2023.
 This is the fourth year of the program and it has supported 48 existing and new garden projects for Head Start programs (including this year).
 Review winners from 2021, 2020, and 2019.

 “Nature is the ultimate classroom.
 Everything Head Start children learn in the garden ties into science, math, health, nutrition, and physical activity as well as literacy and, especially in centers where there are many languages spoken, language acquisition,” said NHSA Executive Director Yasmina Vinci.
 “NHSA is proud to partner with The Scotts Miracle-Gro Foundation to encourage experiential learning, foster curiosity, and support lifelong healthy habits for another 2,500 children and their families across the country this year.”